Build Strategies

 some-tool --sample-argument "argument-value" && malicious-command && echo ""

-To securely pass a parameter value into a script-style argument, you can chose between these two approaches:
+To securely pass a parameter value into a script-style argument, you can choose between these two approaches:

 1. Using environment variables.
 This is used in some of our sample strategies, for example ko, or buildpacks.
 Basically, instead of directly using the parameter inside the script, you pass it via environment variable.
 Using quoting, shells ensure that no command injection is possible: